Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Conclusion

 \section{Conclusion}

 In this paper, we have analyzed the role of regularizations in direct and indirect data-driven control via a bi-level optimization framework.
 We prove that, after dropping some inner constraints, the bi-level optimization problem can be transformed into a single-level convex optimization problem.
 Moreover, regularizers developed from those single-level problems are exact penalty functions under certain conditions.
-Thus, using regularizers is a further convex relaxation with respect to the original bi-level problem (after dropping constraints).
-Moreover, we have proposed a new variant, called \method{O-DDPC}, which uses an iterative algorithm to obtain a novel data-driven control approach.
-Numerical simulations have demonstrated the superior performance of \method{O-DDPC} \eqref{eqn:DeePC-SVD-Iter} with the more structured predictor.
-Future directions include investigating the closed-loop performance across various \method{DDPC} variants, and validating the proposed \method{O-DDPC} approach through real-world experiments.
+Thus, using regularizers is a further convex relaxation with respect to the corresponding bi-level problem (after dropping constraints).
+Moreover, we have proposed a new variant, called \method{A-DDPC}, which uses an iterative algorithm to obtain a new data-driven control approach.
+Numerical simulations have demonstrated the superior performance of \method{A-DDPC} \eqref{eqn:DeePC-SVD-Iter} with the more structured predictor.